machinectl — Control the systemd machine manager

 are looking for formatted human-readable output.

-…¶Start a container as a system service, using
+NAME…¶Start a container as a system service, using

 systemd-nspawn(1).

-This starts systemd-nspawn@.service
+This starts systemd-nspawn@.service,

 instantiated for the specified machine name, similar to the